NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    then users should transpose the tranformation matrix before calling this method.

-.. function:: transform_point(m: mat44d, p: vec3d) -> vec3d

-   Apply the transform to a point ``p`` treating the homogenous coordinate as w=1.
-The transformation is applied treating ``p`` as a column vector, e.g.: ``y = M*p`` note this is in contrast to some libraries, notably USD, which applies transforms to row vectors, ``y^T = p^T*M^T``.
-If the transform is coming from a library that uses row-vectors then users should transpose the tranformation matrix before calling this method.

 .. function:: transform_point(m: matrix_t, p: vector_t) -> vector_t

    Apply the transform to a point ``p`` treating the homogenous coordinate as w=1.
 The transformation is applied treating ``p`` as a column vector, e.g.: ``y = M*p`` note this is in contrast to some libraries, notably USD, which applies transforms to row vectors, ``y^T = p^T*M^T``.
 If the transform is coming from a library that uses row-vectors then users should transpose the tranformation matrix before calling this method.

+.. function:: transform_vector(t: transformd, v: vec3d) -> vec3d

+   Apply the transform to a vector v treating the homogenous coordinate as w=0 (rotation only).

 .. function:: transform_vector(t: transformh, v: vec3h) -> vec3h